OpenScienceLabs/opensciencelabs.github.io/pages/blog/arx-project-update-a-new-monorepo/index.md

 A lot of the data-oriented foundation lives in IRx.

 IRx lowers ASTx nodes to LLVM IR using `llvmlite`, provides a visitor-based code generation pipeline, and can produce runnable executables through `clang`.
-Its documentation describes support for arithmetic, variables, functions, returns, structured control flow, fatal assertions, and system-level expressions. ([IRx][2])
+Its supports arithmetic, variables, functions, returns, structured control flow, fatal assertions, and system-level expressions.

-IRx also has runtime feature support for native integrations.
-The docs describe a builtin array runtime backed by Arrow for low-level array and interoperability work, Arrow C Data import/export boundaries, and Arrow C++ source support for native runtime builds. ([IRx][2])

-Alongside that one-dimensional array substrate, IRx exposes an initial internal `Tensor` layer for homogeneous N-dimensional values, backed by Arrow C++ `arrow::Tensor`.
-The current tensor support is focused on fixed-width numeric element types and readonly Arrow C++ backed storage. ([IRx][2])
+Alongside an one-dimensional array substrate, IRx exposes an initial internal `Tensor` layer for homogeneous N-dimensional values, backed by Arrow C++ `arrow::Tensor`.
+The current tensor support is focused on fixed-width numeric element types and readonly Arrow C++ backed storage.

 This is still early, but it is also one of the strongest signals about where Arx is going: a language where data containers and Arrow-backed runtime support are part of the compiler architecture, not an afterthought.